 PTC also powers on-the-ground programs using its technology such as Accelerating Women Entrepreneurs® focusing on women entrepreneurs in Israeli and the West Bank, and the Shakti Leadership incubator training women leaders globally in a new leadership model acting from a consciousness of life-giving creativity and sustainability to achieve self-mastery and be of selfless service.

+Contact information:

-Contact information: PTC Incorporated 1510 Falcon Ledge Drive, Austin, TX 78746-6104 Tel: 1-512.522.0782 www.peacethroughcommerce.org admin@peacethroughcommerce.org
+Peace Through Commerce, Inc. a division of EIRO 1510 Falcon Ledge Drive, Austin, TX 78746-6104 www.peacethroughcommerce.org admin@peacethroughcommerce.org